 The market for the Company's business intelligence solutions has been adversely affected by the global economic slowdown and the decline in information technology spending, which has caused many companies to reduce or, in extreme cases, entirely eliminate, information technology spending.
-While there exists some evidence in the market that information technology spending is increasing, the rate of this spending by its customers in the near term remains uncertain and the Company is uncertain whether it will be able to increase or maintain its revenues.
-Although the Company was profitable for fiscal 2002 and 2003, it has incurred operating and net losses every other year since 1997.
+While there exists some evidence in the market that information technology spending is increasing, the rate of this spending by the Company's customers in the near term remains unclear and the Company is uncertain whether it will be able to increase or maintain its revenues.
 If sales do not increase as anticipated or if expenses increase at a greater pace than revenues, the Company may not be able to sustain or increase profitability on a quarterly or annual basis.